Ged in charge

 Vladimír Šmicer was also on target for his country, as the Czech Republic won the first leg of their World Cup play-off against John Arne Riise’s Norway 1-0 in Oslo, with ex-red Milan Baroš also playing.
-Another ex-red also struck in Helsinki, as Daniel Sjölund netted in Finland’s 2-2 friendly draw with Estonia, his first senior goal for his country.
+Another ex-red also struck in Helsinki, as ex-red Daniel Sjölund netted in Finland’s 2-2 friendly draw with Estonia, his first senior goal for his country.
 Meanwhile, Jan Kromkamp won his final cap as a Villarreal player, and eighth to date, as the Netherlands were beaten 3-1 by Italy in a friendly at the Amsterdam ArenA, with future red Ryan Babel on target.
-Xabi Alonso, Djibril Cissé, Harry Kewell, future reds Philipp Degen and Dirk Kuyt, and ex-reds Nicolas Anelka and Alou Diarra also played for their countries that day.
+Xabi Alonso, Djibril Cissé, Harry Kewell, future reds Philipp Degen, Dirk Kuyt and Kolo Touré, and ex-reds Nicolas Anelka and Alou Diarra also played for their countries that day.

 Internationals on target

 2015 – Future red Naby Keïta scored his first goal for Guinea, the only one of their World Cup qualifier in Namibia.
-Future red Dominic Solanke and ex-red Sebastián Coates also played for their countries that day.
+Future red Javier Manquillo and ex-reds Sebastián Coates and Krisztián Németh also played for their countries that day.

-2016 – Ex-red Joe Allen played for his country again, as Wales were held to a 1-1 draw in a World Cup qualifying draw in Cardiff, with Sadio Mané also featuring in a qualifier that day.
+2016 – Ex-red Joe Allen played for his country again, as Wales were held to a 1-1 draw in a World Cup qualifying draw in Cardiff, with Sadio Mané and future red Thiago also featuring in qualifiers that day.
 Trent Alexander-Arnold struck for England Under-19’s as they lost a European Championships qualifier 3-2 in Wales, with Ben Woodburn also in action.
 Future reds loanee Victor Moses nabbed a brace in Nigeria’s 3-1 World Cup qualifying defeat of Algeria, with ex-red Carl Medjani skippering the visitors while winning his last cap while with Club Deportivo Leganés.
 Meanwhile, future red Dominic Solanke scored twice for England Under-20’s as they beat Iran 4-1 in a friendly in South Korea, with Ovie Ejaria also playing.

 2017 – Future red Xherdan Shaqiri helped Switzerland to reach the World Cup Finals in Russia as a goalless draw with Northern Ireland in Basel was enough to take them through their play-off 1-0 on aggregate, with Dejan Lovren also representing his country.

 2009 – Reserves centre-half Daniel Ayala signed a new contract to keep him at Anfield until 2012.
 He played five senior reds games before moving to Norwich City for £850,000 in August 2011.